Return to top of page

 gatherings represented a higher peak of English civilisation, despite their modesty, than did

-it was easy to believe oneself a hundred years back in time: there were fires in every
+was easy to believe oneself a hundred years back in time: there were fires in every bedroom,

-bedroom, readings aloud round the drawing-room hearth in the evenings, lunch in a little
+readings aloud round the drawing-room hearth in the evenings, lunch in a little arbour of Janet's

-arbour of Janet's design, picnics in high summer on the deserted Chesil beach, winding walks
+design, picnics in high summer on the deserted Chesil beach, winding walks through a

-through a woodland garden full of rivulets and small bridges, and, amazingly, butter from their
+woodland garden full of rivulets and small bridges, and, amazingly, butter from their cow (and

 The company, whether it were John Betjeman, Sidney Nolan, L.P.
 Hartley, Henry Moore or

-is worth doing, it is worth doing by hand"; and such perfectionism was pursued on a very
+worth doing, it is worth doing by hand"; and such perfectionism was pursued on a very modest

 Janet Stone was a romantic with a strong element of fantasy in her make-up, which did not

-Edwardian age.
-With her wide-brimmed hats and veils to protect her delicate skin, her corn-coloured hair and upright
+age.
+With her wide-brimmed hats and veils to protect her delicate skin, her corn-coloured hair and upright carriage, she

-carriage, she made a memorable impression.
+made a memorable impression.
 Her conversation was ardent, emphatic and humorous.
-For all her
+For all her enthusiasm for making

 Surprisingly, despite her galvanising presence, she was not self-confident.
 She